transcendtient/Halan/README.md

 1) Get Node.js
 2) Open command line prompt in project directory
+3) Run `npm install --global --production windows-build-tools` (if on Windows)
-3) Run `npm install --save discord.js` to get required modules
+4) Run `npm install --save discord.js node-opus erlpack uws libsodium-wrappers node-mysql ytdl-core youtube-search get-json`
+5) Install FFMPEG
+6) Rename `configTemplate.js` to `config.js` and fill in the appropriate keys/tokens.
+7) Install mysql-server and create a database (and user if you like).
-4) Run the bot with `node bot.js`
+8) Run the bot with `node bot.js`

 ## Important to Note ##
-The token in config.json is supposed to be super secretive.
-It basically tells Discord which bot you are.
+The token in config.js is supposed to be super secretive.
+It contains all the passwords and tokens that are unique to your bot.

 ## Running your own bot ##
 1) Go to https://discordapp.com/developers/applications/me.